 Acute stress – stress can also cause your dog to lose his hair.
 This is especially if it has been untreated or unnoticed for a long period of time.
 For instance, people who do not spend enough time with their dogs may have trouble identifying stress.
 This leaves the dog all alone, and when you fail to exercise him, it may get worse.
 As a result, you may notice your dog losing short hair or even his fur all over your house.
 For this reason, you need to set some time apart to play with your dog and exercise him.
 Morning and evening walks are also rewarding in controlling stress in dogs.

 Allergic reaction – Have you recently changed your dog’s shampoo?
 Well, maybe he is allergic to the one you got and it is causing him irritation on the skin.
-An allergic reaction towards shampoo may lead to hair loss.
+An allergic reaction to shampoo may lead to hair loss.
 Usually, after rinsing your dog, the allergic reaction to the shampoo should not last long.
 You should discontinue using the shampoo immediately.
-In normal circumstances, your dog will not have any complications or even need for medical attention.
+In normal circumstances, your dog will not have any complications or even need medical attention.

 Dogs under certain medications may develop an allergic reaction and end up losing their hair.
 You should consult your vet if your dog has severe side effects of prescribed medications.

 How do I stop my dog from shedding short hair?

 Once you have identified the reason why your dog is shedding short hair, you will then be able to top it.
 There are several ways you can stop a dog from shedding hair that is not related to serious illnesses.
 We are going to explore both processed products as well as home remedies for shedding.